michamp/michampswat-apiv1/README.md

 Install
 --
-1. Clone repo to a local directory
+1. Clone repo to a local directory.
-2. In root of the template directory run
+2. In root of the template directory run.

 ```yarn```